 Mont Kiara is also located quite close to the downtown district of Kuala Lumpur.
 With the help of the capital’s highway system, it is also possible to travel to other parts of the city such as Bangsar and Damansara without much hassle as well.

-Apart from being famous for Bangsar Village and Bangsar Shopping Centre, this lifestyle hub is also located next to Pantai, where the well-known private hospital, Pantai Medical Centre, is located – offering good access to quality healthcare facility.
-Shopping, cafes and night markets are among the many thriving attractions in this wealthy suburb location.
+Apart from being famous for Bangsar Village and Bangsar Shopping Centre, this lifestyle hub is also located next to Pantai, where the well-known private hospital, Pantai Medical Centre, is located – offering good access to a quality healthcare facility.
+Shopping, cafes and night markets are among the many thriving attractions in this wealthy suburban location.

 Damansara is more densely packed and residential-oriented – expats who are looking for more reasonably priced homes would most likely settle in this area.
 Despite being slightly further away from the city centre and other areas, they are still relatively accessible (within 15-30 minutes of driving) thanks to the city’s infrastructure.

-Several private institutions and international schools are located within this area; those who want to shop can either do so in one of the multiple commercial areas within this location, or proceed to the more vibrant Bangsar.
+Several private institutions and international schools are located within this area; those who want to shop can either do so in one of the multiple commercial areas within this location or proceed to the more vibrant Bangsar.

 Simply put, it’s a haven for shopaholics.
-Located within the famed Golden Triangle, the best shopping malls in town – Suria KLCC, Pavilion, Farenheit and many more – are all just a stone’s throw away, along with a variety of eateries and other entertainment outlets.
+Located within the famed Golden Triangle, the best shopping malls in town – Suria KLCC, Pavilion, Fahrenheit and many more – are all just a stone’s throw away, along with a variety of eateries and other entertainment outlets.
 The apartments and condominiums located in this area are strategic for those working in the downtown areas.

 At the same time, Bukit Bintang is also just a short distance away from this location, making it the perfect spot for young expatriates who believe in the work hard, play hard motto to live and mingle with one another after a long day in the office.